orioleixarchm/DA/README.md

 ## Order of execution
 All programs can retreive data in two ways:
-- **Drive**: All programs will retreive the data stored in a drive instead of the newly locally created data, this can be change by uncomenting portions of existing code in each program.
-The app program will by default retreive the data from the local directory.
+- **Drive**: All programs will retreive the data stored in a drive instead of the newly locally created data, this can be modified by uncomenting portions of existing code in each program.
+The app program will retrieve by default data from the local directory.
   - The following running order ensures better performance: _Computing Distances.py -> app.py_.
 Data can be accessed in _app.py_ directly via drive if the specific portion of the code is uncommented.
 - **Locally**: All programs (except _AEDs Coordinates.py_) can retrieve the necessary data from the local directory once created by the previous program/s.
-Portions of the code need to be uncomented.
+Portions of the code need to be uncomented in each program.
   - The following running order must be ensured: _AEDs Coordinates.py -> DataBrussels.py -> Clustering.py -> Computing Distances.py -> app.py_.

 Please, bear in mind that the first step, running _AEDs Coordinates.py_ can take up to 4 hours, therefore I encourage the user to either follow running option 1 or, at least use the drive to get until the second step of the dataflow and run locally only the following part _DataBrussels.py -> Clustering.py -> Computing Distances.py -> app.py_ skipping the first porogram as the data created therein is stored in the drive.